field research, photography, interaction design, software

 Phone booths in Athens, most of them out of (their original) service, function as nodes in street-level networks of handwritten communications.
-Messages found on them range from sex ads accompanied with mobile phone numbers, to conspiracy theories with youtube video urls, time-stamped comments by political groups and religious cults, coded or nonsensical rhymes and oddly identical smudges.
+Messages found on them range from sex ads accompanied with mobile phone numbers, to conspiracy theories with youtube video urls, time-stamped comments by political groups and religious cults, coded or nonsensical rhymes, oddly identical smudges.

 The project is a field research on post-digital media use.
 It studies the obscure and multilayered ways that these messages interact, form threads and compete for private media-space on public residential infrastructure.
-It features a growing collection of photographs of writings found across the city, organised thematically and geographically to map ghost networks of threaded discourses, their authors’ para-literary strolls and territorial disputes.
+It features a growing collection of photographs of writings found across the city, organized thematically and geographically to map ghost networks of threaded discourses, their authors’ para-literary strolls and territorial disputes.